MHGray/HackerPlacementStreamGame/DesignDoc.md

 Hackers are entities that you place on a node to get a certain effect/resource.
 A Hacker will occupy a node for a certain amount of time before giving the benefit, and other Hackers can't visit that node while there is a Hacker there.

 Subscribing to the channel automatically Augments a Hacker with a module that doubles their effectiveness.
 Other Augments can be crafted or found during Corp raids.

+Hackers will gain infamy as they hack more nodes and is just a sort of overall points tracker for a potential leaderboard.

 #### Nodes
 Node{